one-touch-provisioning/otp-gitops/README.md

   * We have have provided examples for deploying new clusters into AWS, Azure, IBM Cloud and VMWare.
 Cluster Deployments require the use of your Cloud Provider API Keys to allow RHACM to connect to your Cloud Provider and deploy via Terraform an OpenShift cluster.
 We utilise SealedSecrets Controller to encrypt your API Keys and have provided a handy script for each Cloud Provider within the `Clusters` repository, under `clusters/deploy/<cloud provider>` for your use.

-### Auto-discovery and import of Managed OpenShift Clusters
+### Auto-discovery and import of existing OpenShift Clusters

-  * Red Hat Advanced Cluster Management 2.4 makes the use of the Discovery Service, that will auto-discover and import OpenShift Clusters configured within your RHOCM account.
+  * Red Hat Advanced Cluster Management 2.5 makes the use of the Discovery Service, that will auto-discover and import OpenShift Clusters configured within your RHOCM account.
 You can still perform this action outside of the Discovery Service, but this does mean that manual steps are required.
 We have provided the ability to utilise ArgoCD for part of the process, but the final steps remain to be manual.

   ```yaml
   resources: